malayalabs/mensahe.ai/README.md

 ## 🌐 Landing Page

-A marketing-focused landing page is available in the `static-site/` folder, designed for GitHub Pages deployment.
+A marketing-focused landing page is available in the `static-site/` folder, designed for GitHub Pages deployment with nostalgic 90s-2000s messaging vibes.

 ### Local Development
 ```bash